Bloons: Bloons

 The Bloons series is the original grouping of games developed under the "Bloons" name.
 In all of the main games, the goal is for the player to clear the playing area of all Bloons (which, as implied, have similar traits to balloons) using a limited number of darts.
 The player is able to choose the power, aim, and other factors involving the launch of darts; and hence the path it will follow and what Bloons it will pop.
 There are many sequels and spin-offs of this series, with large fan support (indicated by the "player packs" discussed later).

 Gameplay

 The games consist of various levels, each with a different and unique layout of Bloons.
 On each, the player is given several darts used to pop the Bloons on the screen.
-The fewer darts the player uses, the better their score for that level.
-There is much strategy involved, especially since some Bloons have special powers or affect the player's darts in both helpful and hindering ways.
-For example, when a special Bloon is hit, they provide the player with 3 darts to fire at once during their next shot.
-Another one has an area blast effect (again, when hit) like a bomb.
+Score is calculated based on the amount of darts left, and the percentage of total Bloons that were popped.
+Some Bloons possess special abilities, such as giving an extra dart, or spraying tacks.
+Blocks of wood, metal, and rubber are also present, often requiring a player to bank shots off a bouncy surface.
 As new games in the series developed, more and more aspects of the game were expanded upon with many new Bloons and levels being introduced.
 There are also several "player packs" – groups of levels developed by players of the Bloons series.